Bioterrorism/Special Pathogens Program

 ASPHL serves as a Food Emergency Response Network member laboratory.

-ASPHL has established a Statewide Laboratory Response Plan and the Alaska Laboratory Response Network (AK-LRN).
-The plan provides the framework for interactions among the members of the AK-LRN in order to accomplish the timely laboratory-based detection and identification of biothreat agents in Alaska.
-The AK-LRN encompasses clinical sentinel laboratories, a non-clinical laboratory, a field screening laboratory, and a confirmatory surge capacity laboratory.
-ASPHL provides training, resources, and information to AK-LRN member laboratories.
+ASPHL has established a Statewide Laboratory Response Plan.
+The plan provides the framework for interactions among clinical Sentinel Laboratories, non-clinical laboratories, and field screening laboratories for the timely laboratory-based detection and identification of biothreat agents in Alaska.
+ASPHL provides training, resources, and information to Sentinel Laboratories.

 Sentinel Level Clinical Laboratory Guidelines